-Approval of the Second Amended and Restated Certificate of Incorporation requires the affirmative vote of the holders of not less than 66-2/3% of the outstanding voting stock of the Company.
+Approval of the Third Amended and Restated Certificate of Incorporation requires the affirmative vote of the holders of not less than 66-2/3% of the outstanding voting stock of the Company.
 As a result, abstentions and broker non-votes will have the same effect as a vote "against" this proposal.

-Holders of proxies solicited by this proxy statement will vote the proxies received by them as directed on the proxy card or, if no direction is given, then FOR the approval of the Second Amended and Restated Certificate of Incorporation.
+Holders of proxies solicited by this proxy statement will vote the proxies received by them as directed on the proxy card or, if no direction is given, then "FOR" the approval of the Third Amended and Restated Certificate of Incorporation.

-The Board recommends that stockholders vote "FOR" the approval of the Second Amended and Restated Certificate of Incorporation to reflect new Delaware law provisions regarding officer exculpation.
+The Board recommends that stockholders vote "FOR" the approval of the Third Amended and Restated Certificate of Incorporation to eliminate the Supermajority Voting Requirements.